Ultrasound-Guided Breast Biopsy: About This Test

 A breast biopsy removes a sample of breast tissue that is looked at under a microscope to check for breast cancer.
 Ultrasound is used to show an image of the breast tissue during the biopsy.
 This is called an ultrasound-guided breast biopsy.

-A breast biopsy is usually done to check a lump or a suspicious area for cancer.
+A breast biopsy is most often done to check a lump found during a breast examination or a suspicious area found on a mammogram or other imaging.
 If there is a good chance that your doctor can get a sample without doing an open (surgical) biopsy, you can have a needle biopsy instead.
 For a needle breast biopsy, your doctor uses a needle to take a small sample of fluid or cells from the breast for testing.

-When the biopsy area is not easy to find, the breast biopsy needle is usually guided with ultrasound.
+When the biopsy area isn't easy to find, the breast biopsy needle is usually guided with ultrasound.
 An ultrasound uses sound waves to make a picture of the inside of the breast.
 The sound waves create a picture on a video monitor.

 Ultrasound is used to guide the placement of the needle during the biopsy.

 - A warm gel will be spread on your breast.

 - The ultrasound wand is pressed against your skin and gently moved around to find the place where the mammogram showed a problem.
 A picture of the breast can be seen on a video monitor.

 - A needle or tiny probe is put through your skin into your breast tissue.